ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/_sources/class/syllabus.md

 You are expected to fully engage with your project groups.
 While you will be assigned a letter grade, the evaluation is based on your participation and group work.
 The following will be the grading criteria.

 * **Meetings/Participation (individual)**: 40%
-    Attendance in group meetings and lecture time sessions
+    - Attendance in group meetings and lecture time sessions
+    - Completed readings and participated in discussion
 * **Deliverables (group)**:
     (More details to be added)
     * **Progress updates**: 30%